eead-csic-compbio/scripting_linux_shell/session1.md

 touch results/dummyresults
 ```

+Note that we can create files within directories different from the current one, without need to `cd` to such directories, using a linux path, like `data/dummydata`.

-Now, let's check the contents within the current directory.
-We can "list" the contents of a directory with the "ls" command:
+Now, let's check the contents of the current directory.
+We can show the contents of a directory with the `ls` command:

     ls